-Getting started with food photography for your restaurant or brand
+Getting started with food imagery for your restaurant or brand

 (and why you need a food stylist).

-So you have a restaurant, or a food product, or both, and you need brilliant photographs of it.
+So you have a restaurant, or a food product, or both, and you need brilliant imagery for it.
 Well, you’re in the right place.

 Maybe you have a food photographer all picked out and ready, but he insisted on having a food stylist to work with him.
 Or your product/ brand team insisted that you should hire a full service production house to execute your project.

 Now who and what is that, you ask?
 And why is a food stylist required anyway?

 Contrary to popular belief, food styling is not all about motor oil and mashed potatoes.
 The main and, in fact the only job of a food stylist, is to make the food look fresh and inviting for the camera and, in turn, irresistible for the viewer of the photograph.
 A food photograph or video is 2-dimensional.
 So it is the food stylist’s job to ensure that visually the photograph translates into the perception of taste, aroma and appeal.